Is it illegal to make multiple accounts for free trials? - The SaaS Talk

 Yes, it is usually illegal to make multiple accounts for free trials as it violates the terms of service of most companies.

-Free trial: A promotion in which consumers are allowed to try a product for free for a certain time before making an initial payment.
+Free trial is s promotion in which consumers are allowed to try a product for free for a certain time before making an initial payment.
 This ploy is a standard marketing claim made by companies to entice fresh users.

 The aim behind the free trial is to give your prospective customers an opportunity to check out product/service for free before they are subscribing.
 So that companies can convert these users who have tested their product or platform into payment customers.